dev-hack95/dev-hack95/README.md

 ### 👨‍💻: About Me :
 #### I am a Data Scientist and Backend engineer.

-- :telescope: I'm a Data Scientist and Hardware enthusiast with a passion for high-performance computing, specializing in machine learning and deep learning model optimization.
-My interest lies at the intersection of software and hardware integration, particularly FPGA implementation, EdgeAI development, and performance engineering for low-latency applications.
+- :telescope: I'm a Data Scientist and Hardware enthusiast with a passion for high-performance computing, specializing in machine learning and accelerated linear algebra implementation.
+My interest lies at the intersection of software and hardware integration, particularly FPGA implementation, GPU kernel development, and performance engineering for low-latency applications.
 When not pushing the boundaries of computational efficiency, you'll find me brewing coffee or unwinding with anime.

 - 📬 How to reach me: saiprasadtoshatwad@gmail.com